-In the Patent Track, student-innovators with potentially patentable inventions are referred to the IP Clinic by the Technology Entrepreneur Center (TEC) at The Grainger College of Engineering.
+In the Patent Track, student-innovators with potentially patentable inventions are referred to the IP Clinic by the Technology Entrepreneur Center (TEC) at the College of Engineering.
 The Clinic Participants then review the innovations, search the relevant prior art, select an innovation, and work with the inventors to draft a patent application with regard to their innovation in consultation with the instructor.
 Completed patent applications are provided to the inventors for filing with the U.S. Patent and Trademark Office (PTO).
-Participation in the Patent Track requires successful completion of LAW 797 Patent Prosecution.
+Participation in the Patent Track requires successful completion of LAW 797 Patent Prosecution

 Sequence and Prerequisites: Patent Law (LAW 645) and Patent Prosecution (LAW 797) are required prerequisites.
 Due to the fast pace and high level of competence required, participation in the Patent Clinic is only recommended for students who earned at least a B+ in Patent Prosecution.